nye-duo/Duo-DSpace/README.md

 Note that this version of the module is for use with DSpace 4.2.
 If you are looking for support for DSpace 1.8.2 please see the
 **duo18** branch of the code repository.

-Documentation can be found in /docs/system, in particular, installation documentation is in /docs/system/INSTALL.md
+Documentation can be found in /docs/system, in particular, installation documentation is in /docs/system/INSTALL.md (or alongside this file in the same directory if you are looking at the binary release).